drosi94/TennisKata/Readme.md

 * Create code just to pass the test
 * Refactor code and the test if it was needed

+The tests ar structured with the AAA approach, using 3 blocks for Arrange-Assign-Assert.

 At the end some small refactoring in code and testing.

 Total Coverage 70%